Writing Wrongs: The Power of the Apology

 However, GBK was inundated with complaints from furious veggies, with many suggesting that the burger chain’s posters ‘alienated’ customers that had made a conscious decision to refrain from consuming meat.
 In fact, The Advertising Standards Authority revealed that it received close to 200 complaints about the ads, which prompted GBK to issue the following apology:

-“Our intentions were light-hearted and not meant to cause any offense, but clearly we have, and for that, we apologize.
+“Our intentions were light-hearted and not meant to cause any offense, but clearly we have, and for that, we apologise.
 While we’ve served beef at the core of our menu since 2001, we’ve always catered well to the veggies out there, and always will.”

 In this wake of this statement, Jasmijn de Boo, the chief executive of The Vegan Society, lambasted GBK, calling the company ‘totally out of touch’, before adding that the incident was a ‘wonderful example of the power of people to change things when they spot an injustice’.

 Whether the advertisements offend you or not, it’s clear to see that this is not a cut and dried case.
 While some individuals considered the campaign to be disrespectful, others clearly didn’t see it that way.
 It’s no secret that some people are far more easily offended than others.
 A situation that would see one individual shrug their shoulders and carry on with their day, could lead another to become irate, incensed and incredibly angry.